 Visual Arts Exhibition at the NIH Celebrates Tulips and Technology

 For immediate release, December 11, 2018: A series of 12 collages by renowned artist Anna Fine Foer will be displayed in an upcoming exhibition at the National Institutes of Health titled, “Tulipmania.”
-The exhibition will be open to the public January 11, 2019 — March 1, 2019 at The National Institutes of Health Building 10 in Bethesda, Maryland.
+The exhibition will be on display from January 11, 2019 — March 1, 2019 at The National Institutes of Health Clinical Center in Bethesda, Maryland.

 The exhibition includes reflection and research on the financial impact of the “Tulipmania” that occurred in the 1630’s in Holland.
 The exhibition also explores the tulip’s ancestry back to Turkey, the ornamental history of the tulip pattern, pigmentation experimentation, and seventeenth and eighteenth century Dutch botanical illustration.

 The exhibition also results from collaboration with a microbiologist, a Principal Investigator at National Institutes of Health.
 Partial financial support was provided by the Randall Frank Contemporary Artist Grant Program and the Giving Spirit Foundation Unicorn Barn Project.